 Written by Karin Jacobs (1st edition).

-Within the European Parliament, the Committee on Transport and Tourism (TRAN) is leading the work on this legislative file.
-The Committee on Fisheries (PECH) has been invited to provide an opinion.
+Within the European Parliament, the Committee on Transport and Tourism (TRAN) is leading the work on this legislative file and Marian-Jean Marinescu (EPP, Romania) has been appointed rapporteur.
+The Committees on Legal Affairs (JURI), Environment, Public Health and Food Safety (ENVI), and Fisheries (PECH) have been invited to provide opinions.

-- August 2023: Revision of the Port State Control Directive (1st edition)
+- September 2023: Revision of the Directive on Ship-source Pollution (1st edition)

 |Ordinary legislative procedure |